MohamedAmineOuali/OpenSuSe-Configurations/Install Nvidia driver on OpenSuse (optimus laptops)/README.md

 ```
 It means that your GPU is running and library are loaded

-If you are using prime to run your GPU you should see some processes running on the Process section
+If you are using prime to run your GPU you should see KDE/Genom process running in the Process section

 ```